When it comes to ice cream, I am hopelessly predictable.

 - 150 grams (1 1/4 cup) raw (= untoasted, unsalted) shelled pistachios

 - 65 grams (1/3 cup) unrefined cane sugar

-- 30 grams (1 tablespoons + 2 teaspoons) agave syrup (substitute 2 tablespoons honey or rice syrup or corn syrup)
+- 30 grams (2 tablespoons) honey or other liquid sweetener (such as rice syrup or corn syrup)

 - 1 tablespoon limoncello (or amaretto, or other fruit or nut liqueur) (optional)

-Stir in the syrup and limoncello and whisk to blend.
+- Stir in the honey and limoncello and whisk to blend.
 Let cool to room temperature on the counter, whisking from time to time to prevent the formation of a skin, then cover and refrigerate until completely chilled (I usually prepare the custard the day before and refrigerate it overnight).